typings/typings/README.md

 To resolve this, you can either use the TypeScript@2.0 mechanism: `npm install @types/angular`, or drop the `--global` flag: `typings install dt~angular`.

+`typings` will still be maintained as there are use-cases which aren't yet covered by TypeScript.
+If you are using NodeJS, most likely you can use `npm install @types/<package>` instead.

 ## Quick Start